gablabelle/react-native-web-design-system-starter-kit/README.md

 2. In the `packages/universal` folder, run `yarn build` or `yarn watch` to transpile the components and make them available to the other packages.

-3. In the `packages/universal` folder, run `yarn build` to launch the Storybook
+3. In the `packages/universal` folder, run `yarn storybook` to launch the Storybook

 4. In the `packages/web` folder, run `yarn start` to launch the create-react-app website that is using the universal component from `packages/universal`.